gordonguthrie/belka-example/README.md

 An example site using the [Laika Gemini Server](https://github.com/gordonguthrie/laika.git)

-# How to play with
+# How to play with Laika/Laika Example

 This method assumes you have [Docker](https://www.docker.com/get-started/) installed on your desktop.
 And doesn't require Erlang to be installed on your machine.